Study Permit Caps and the Canadian Rental Market

 #1 Social Impact & Community Enhancement

 By limiting the number of study permits, the government can redirect resources to provide better support for existing residents.
-This may contribute to mitigating housing-related social issues, fostering a healthier living environment for all.
+This action may contribute to mitigating housing-related social issues.
+It fosters a healthier living environment for all.

 A reduction in social problems linked to housing can lead to improvements in overall community well-being.
-Lower crime rates and a more attractive environment for both immigrants and investors may emerge, creating a positive cycle of growth and development.
+Consequently, lower crime rates and a more attractive environment for both immigrants and investors may emerge.
+This can create a positive cycle of growth and development.

 #2 Quality Renters